BayAreaMetro/travel-modeling-as-science/A-foundation-structure.md

 Some people declare their hats by using a special footer to their email, others enclose their statements in special quotation marks, others use their apache.org email address when otherwise they would use their personal one.
 This latter method is not reliable, as many people use their apache.org address all of the time.

 #### BALANCING CONFIDENTIALITY AND PUBLIC DISCUSSION
-We endeavour to conduct as much discussion in public as possible.
+We endeavor to conduct as much discussion in public as possible.
 This encourages openness, provides a public record, and stimulates the broader community.

 However sometimes internal private mail lists are necessary.
 You must never divulge such information in public without the express permission of the list.
 Also never copy an email between private and public lists (no Cc).
 Such an event would go beyond the normal need for email ettiquette and be a serious breach of confidence.
 It could have serious ramifications, cause unnecessary confusion and ill-informed discussion.